AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/context.md

     - This value stores the current contract's linked portal contract address. ( INCLUDE A LINK TO THE LITERATURE ).
 As a quick recap, this value is the value of the contracts related ethereum l1 contract address, and will be the recipient of any messages that are created by this contract.
 4. Flags
     - Furthermore there are a series of flags that are stored within the application context:
         - is_delegate_call: Denotes whether the current call is a delegate call.
-If true, then the storage contract address will NOT be the current contract address.
+If true, then the storage contract address will be the address of the sender.
-        - is_static_call: (TODO: REFER TO EVM CODES TO FILL IN THIS SECTION)
+        - is_static_call: This will be set if and only if the current call is a static call.
+In a static call, state changing altering operations are not allowed.
         - is_contract_deployment: This will be set if and only if the current call is the contract's constructor.

 ### Historic Block Data